Machiko Kyō

 Motoko Yano, better known as Machiko Kyō (京 マチ子, Kyō Machiko), was a Japanese actress who was active primarily in the 1950s.
 Considered one of Japan's first sex symbols and one of its greatest screen actresses, Kyō is best known for her critically acclaimed work with directors Akira Kurosawa, Yasujirō Ozu, Kenji Mizoguchi, Mikio Naruse, Kon Ichikawa, Teinosuke Kinugasa, Kōzaburō Yoshimura, Shirō Toyoda and Hiroshi Teshigahara, appearing in films such as Rashomon, Ugetsu, Gate of Hell, Street of Shame, Floating Weeds, Odd Obsession and The Face of Another.

+Kyō received the Lifetime Achievement Japan Academy Film Prize in 1995.
+For her contributions to the arts, she received the Japanese government's Medal of Honor with Purple Ribbon and the Order of the Precious Crown (4th Class).

 Early life and education

 Kyō, an only child, was born Motoko Yano (矢野 元子, Yano Motoko) in Osaka in 1924.
 Her father left when she was age 5, and she was raised by her mother and grandmother.
 She adopted Machiko Kyō as her stage name when she entered the Osaka Shochiku Kagekidan in 1936 at age 12.
-She trained as a revue dancer and then entered the film industry through Daiei Film in 1949.
-Two years later, she achieved international fame as the female lead in Akira Kurosawa's film Rashomon, which won first prize at the Venice Film Festival and stunned audiences with its nonlinear narrative.